Income Fund

 Positioning

 • Our focus remains on high-quality companies.
-CC&L expects Canada to enter a mild recession, with the central bank taking a careful approach to further rate cuts.
+CC&L’s base case is still for a mild recession in Canada, with central banks taking a careful approach to further rate cuts.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Important information about the Steadyhand funds is contained in our Simplified Prospectus.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.